natehendo-z/app-segment-cleanup/README.md

 ## What's the problem?
-We have clients reporting that duplicate application segments are being generated with "-#" appended at the end of the name, i.e. HS-Servers-inbound-1, HS-Servers-inbound-2, etc.  This causes policy bloat and clutters app segment list.
+Clients reporting duplicate application segments are being generated with "-#" appended at the end of the name, i.e. HS-Servers-inbound-1, HS-Servers-inbound-2, etc.  This causes policy bloat and clutters app segment list.